insasquatchcountry/TTSpeed/README.md

 ![Screen Shot 2019-05-29 at 12 22 22 AM](https://user-images.githubusercontent.com/8946291/58537927-dc2df900-81a8-11e9-966a-fc39e04b9705.png)

-change directory (`cd`) to where our script is stored with `cd Downloads/TTSpeed-master`
+Change directory (`cd`) to where the shell script is stored with `cd Downloads/TTSpeed-master`,

-grant tts5000.sh permission to run with `chmod u+x tts5000.sh`
+grant tts5000.sh permission to run with `chmod u+x tts5000.sh`,

-and copy it into /usr/local/bin with `cp tts5000.sh /usr/local/bin`
+and copy it into /usr/local/bin with `cp tts5000.sh /usr/local/bin`.

 # step three